tankh99/timezonify-extension/README.md

 # timezonify-extension
 Makes all timings local.
-Select the text you want to convert into your local timezone, and click on the Timezonify button that appears above the text.
+Simply click on the Timezonify button after opening the extension popup and Voila.

-You can also enable/disable the extension by clicking on the extension's popup.

-TODO:

-1. Complete the convert timezone form inside the popup - Done
-2. Figure out a way to reuse the same code for both content_scripts and popups - Done
-3. Separate the current options from the popup page and put it inside a separate options page (hint: define "options_ui" inside manifest.json).
-4. Add country name fields to major timezones
-5. Update to manifest v3

 # Version History: